 We want to help construction workers on-site while mitigating the risk for work-related injuries.
 Furthermore, CHIRON is a step towards performing construction tasks in places humans can not yet reach, for example in space.
 To achieve this goal, we want to develop a strong robotic arm equipped with autonomous capabilities.

-Currently, there are many repeating and boring tasks to be done by hand on construction sites.
-Although being easy tasks, they bear the risk of injuries for the worker.
-We want to automate these tasks in order to give time back to the construction workers for more challenging work.
+Currently, there are many repetitive and boring tasks to be executed by hand on construction sites.
+Although being easy tasks they bear the risk of injuries for the worker.
+We wish to automate these tasks in order to give time back to the construction workers for more challenging work.

-We strive to develop a highly agile robotic system, which is equipped with a robotic arm and which carries a set of autonomously interchangeable tools.
-The robot should be able to complete the process of cutting out ice-blocks and placing them to build a wall on its own.
+We strive to develop a hydraulically actuated robotic arm which carries a set of interchangeable tools on its base.
+We envision the robot to be able to complete the process of cutting out ice-blocks and stacking them to build a wall on its own.